What position should I sleep in, and is there a ‘right’ way to sleep?

 And don’t tuck yourself in too tightly; give yourself some room to move around on either side.

-Ideally, we can find a position that helps us get a good night’s sleep, and one that avoids us waking up in any pain.
+Ideally, we can find a position that helps us get a good night’s sleep and one that prevents us from waking up in any pain.

 What pillow should I choose